 P

-Proposal (or Quote): A contract created by a roofer for their lead/homeowner that includes information about the job they will perform on their roof.
-This generally includes materials, pricing, terms & conditions, license number, insurance information, financing (optional), project scope and timeline, warranties, terms of payment, permits, customers information, contractor information, and signatures (both the roofer and customer).
+Proposal: Also known as a quote.
+A contract created by a roofer for a homeowner that includes information about the roofing job they’ll do.
+Generally includes materials, pricing, terms and conditions, license number, insurance information, financing (if applicable), project scope and timeline, warranties, terms of payment, permits, customers information, contractor information, and spots for signatures (from both the roofer and customer).

 Pallets: Wooden platforms used for storing and transporting bundles of shingles.

-Ponding: The accumulation of water in low-lying areas on a roof after rainfall, which persists while other parts of the roof dry.
+Ponding: The accumulation of water in low-lying areas on a roof after rainfall, which stays while other parts of the roof dry.
+This is usually only an issue on flat/low-slope roofs.

 Primer: An asphalt-based substance used to prepare surfaces for bonding with self-adhering asphalt sheets.